Welcome to Bigroads.com's guide to planning a U.S. road trip!

-- What types of outdoor activities do you want to participate in?
+- What types of outdoor activities do you want to partake in?

 - Which events, concerts, fairs, or festivals do you want to attend?

-- Which tourist attractions do you want to see?
+- Which other attractions do you want to see?

-- Which friends and/or family members would like you travel with?
+- Which friends and/or family members would you to like to travel with?

-- Who is actually willing and able to join you on this adventure?
-Can all these people get the time off approved and actually afford to go?
+- Who is actually willing and able to join you?
+Will they be able to get time off work and actually afford to go?

 - How many people can comfortably fit in your vehicle?
 Will a different or additional vehicle be required?